Detox | 9 min read

 This option is safer since it lets you slowly stop your drug usage.
 It helps you avoid the withdrawal effects people experience when they quit using drugs at once.
 This scenario involves gradually reducing the dose of substances you take.
 Your body adjusts better as you deprive it of the narcotics it has become dependent on.

-You can taper in the following three ways
+You can taper in the following three ways:

-Detoxing at home can be dangerous for people who have other medical conditions.
+Detoxing at home can also be dangerous for people who have other medical conditions.
 Issues such as anxiety or pre-existing heart conditions can intensify withdrawal symptoms.
 In addition, your health, age, and the number of withdrawal episodes you have had can influence the severity of your withdrawal symptoms.
-Detox safely with the help of experts from Ascendant New York Drug and Alcohol Detox to avoid your detoxification being detrimental to your health.

 The severity of the effects depends on the dose of substances consumed, age, physical health, and duration of abuse.
 Large amounts of drugs taken over a long period often mean more severe withdrawal effects.
 However, this information is not adequate to know all the withdrawal symptoms you may have and their severity.